At-Walid/orbit/README.md

+This repository contains the code and materials for the paper entitled “Surrogate Fitness Functions for DNN Testing without Ground Truth.”

 ## Repository contents

 This repository contains the files necessary to run the fitness variants.
 We implemented 8 variants, 4 using pix2pixHD and 4 using CycleGAN.
 To run each of them we follow the following instructions.